-Cannes, France (CNN) — Cannes may not spring to mind when seeking a restorative retreat, walks among ancient forests or a spot of bird-watching.
-But a 15-minute ferry ride from the splashy Riviera resort drops you at the tranquil Îles de Lérins, twin emerald islands where all the pleasures of the great outdoors await.
+Cannes may not spring to mind when seeking a restorative retreat, walks among ancient forests or a spot of bird-watching.
+But a 15-minute ferry ride from the splashy Riviera resort drops you at the tranquil Îles de Lérins, twin emerald islands in France where all the pleasures of the great outdoors await.

 The Îles de Léhrins consist of two main islands, serviced by several ferry lines and two mini offshoots reached only by private or hired boat.
 The largest, Île Sainte-Marguerite, harbors hidden coves, tidal pools and beaches and is crisscrossed by a network of well-marked walking trails.